County leaders call to put partisanship aside to fight COVID ahead of Thanksgiving

 ALBANY, N.Y.
 (NEWS10) — As we approach Thanksgiving and the holiday season, some county leaders on both sides of the aisle are calling to reduce partisanship when it comes to the COVID-19 pandemic.

-Governor Cuomo once again urged New Yorkers to take COVID precautions seriously this Thanksgiving during his briefing in Rochester.
+Governor Andrew Cuomo once again urged New Yorkers to take COVID precautions seriously this Thanksgiving during his briefing in Rochester on Wednesday.

 Calls for unity were also echoed this week during a virtual meeting hosted by the New York State Association of Counties and the National Association of Counties where leaders advocated for turning down heated rhetoric and a strong federal partnership.